Writing Lessons from "Jaws" (45 Years Later)

-The main conflict of Jaws is obviously between our heroes and the great white shark.
+The main conflict of Jaws is obviously between its human heroes and the great white shark.
 Man vs. Beast.
 But each main character has a different relationship with the story’s monster and a different view of how to handle it.

 Brody (Roy Scheider) is terrified of the shark but wants to get rid of it however he can.
 Hooper (Richard Dreyfuss) is intrigued and in love with sharks.
 Quint (Robert Shaw) lives to hunt and kill them.
-The Mayor (Murray Hamilton) wants to dismiss the problem and preserve the town’s summer income.
-And Ellen Brody (Lorraine Gary) just wants to protect her children and family.
+The Mayor (Murray Hamilton) wants to dismiss and even ignore the problem if it means preserving Amity's summer livelihood.
+And Ellen Brody (Lorraine Gary) just wants to protect her children.

-Motivations are fully believable and fully fleshed out, but the beauty of this story is that varying human perspectives, like their characters, are allowed to clash.
-It’s man vs. beast at heart, but man vs. man on the surface.
+Motivations are fully believable and fully fleshed out, but the beauty of this story is that varying human perspectives, like their characters, clash.
+It’s Man vs. Beast at heart, but Man vs. Man on the surface.